barblili/2024-7edu-WiDs-datathon-code/README.md

 Best Data Visualization
 Best Presentation

-This project was coded for the 2024 WiDs Datathon, hosteed by 7edu on the leadaways campus.
+This project was coded for the 2024 WiDs Datathon, hosted by 7edu on the leadaways campus.
 Our team focused on applying code to find the effects geography, BMI, age, and atmospheric factors on breast cancer risk.

 The end result was poor.
 The team struggled to implement PyTorch or SciKit-learn, resulting in little to no machine learning or in depth analysis.
 Came out of the event with experience in semi competitive coding competitions, with basic usage of libraries like Numpy or Pandas.